 Learn more about this critical component of UX design.

-User experience (UX) design involves the creation of a digital product.
-UX strategy provides the plan.
-A UX strategy is a detailed plan to align a company’s brand identity with the desired user experience at every customer touchpoint.
-To be most effective, this plan should be in place before design even begins.
+A user experience strategy is a plan that aligns a digital product with a company’s brand identity, business goals, and desired user experience.
+To be most effective, this plan should be in place before UX design begins.

 In this article, we’ll look closer at what defines UX strategy, why it’s an important skill to have as a UX designer, and how to develop a successful UX strategy for whatever product or service you’re designing.